Mental Health Career Paths: Counseling vs Therapy vs Psychology

 How to Become a Licensed Clinical Social Worker

 To become a licensed clinical social worker, you’ll have to meet education, experience, exam and licensure requirements set by the state board where you want to practice.
+Because license titles and requirements vary by state, applicants should verify the current requirements with their state social work board.

 Ever wonder about the difference between counselors and social workers?
 Learn more in our comparison guide: Mental Health Counselor vs. Social Worker.